huggingface/blog/course-launch-event.md

 To register, please fill out [this form](https://www.notion.so/huggingface2/Issue-12-October-2021-b724fc92c1a843c897b4c0ca0731ffee#caa187a4afa84e059cd78609d288d5c5).
 You will find below more details on the two days of talks.

-## Day 1 (November 15th) A high-level view of Transformers and how to train them
+## Day 1 (November 15th): A high-level view of Transformers and how to train them

-The first day of talks will focus on a high-level presentation fo Transformer model and the tools we can use to train or fine-tune them.
+The first day of talks will focus on a high-level presentation of Transformers models and the tools we can use to train or fine-tune them.

 <img src="/blog/assets/31_course_launch/thom_wolf.png" width=25%>

 **Thomas Wolf: _Transfer Learning and the birth of the Transformers library_**

 Thomas Wolf is co-founder and Chief Science Officer of HuggingFace.
 The tools created by Thomas Wolf and the Hugging Face team are used across more than 5,000 research organisations including Facebook Artificial Intelligence Research, Google Research, DeepMind, Amazon Research, Apple, the Allen Institute for Artificial Intelligence as well as most university departments.
-Thomas Wolf is the initiator and senior chair of the largest research collaboration that has ever existed in Artificial Intelligence: [“BigScience”](https://bigscience.huggingface.co) are well as a set of widely used [libraries and tools](https://github.com/huggingface/).
+Thomas Wolf is the initiator and senior chair of the largest research collaboration that has ever existed in Artificial Intelligence: [“BigScience”](https://bigscience.huggingface.co), as well as a set of widely used [libraries and tools](https://github.com/huggingface/).
 Thomas Wolf is also a prolific educator and a thought leader in the field of Artificial Intelligence and Natural Language Processing, a regular invited speaker to conferences all around the world (https://thomwolf.io).

 <img src="/blog/assets/31_course_launch/jay_alammar.png" width=25%>